REC-1104/lucky-day-prediction-/README.md

 # Zodiac Luck Meter

 This project is a Lucky Day Prediction web application built using ReactJS.
-The app allows users to input their zodiac signs with other features and get predictions about their lucky days based on a multiple linear regression algorithm's results and findings.
+The web-app allows users to input their zodiac signs with other features and get predictions about their lucky days based on a multiple linear regression algorithm's results and findings.
 The prediction logic is implemented using a python file and its results and findings are used into the React app.

 ## Features